 I have taken care not to refer to any holy book for this work because I chose to deal with people who hold the topic of this piece to be true at their own level, the level of logic.
 I wanted to reason with what we both could relate with.
 I know a man who was born blind, yet sees God all his life because to see God is not to open your eyes, it is to open all of your self and take your reasoning beyond reasoning.
 No, it is not being irrational, it is being extra-rational.

 I have got loads of stuff to write but it has never been in the length,depth or breadth of knowledge, it is about that knowledge being useful in understanding life and that in understanding we are wise enough to know that we are humans and while the world was created for us to live in and to do and say whatever we like, we all die in the long run.
 Truly, if God does not exist then his non-existence would be a miracle in itself.
 It does not take faith to believe in the existence of God because the truth is out there in everything you see, rather it takes faith to be an atheist because it is a refusal to see what is obvious.
-I’d rather die to discover God never was than to cease to live and realise God is.
+I’d rather die with my faith in God to discover God never was than to cease to live and realise God is.